lucaaszsx/emptydev1/README.md

 <h2 align="center">👤 About Me</h2>

 <p align="center">
   Hey!
-I'm <strong>Lucas</strong>, a 15-year-old programming enthusiast from Brazil 🇧🇷.
+My name is <strong>Lucas</strong>, a 15-year-old developer from Brazil.
-  Passionate about coding and software development, always exploring new technologies to build awesome projects.
+  Passionate about software development and always looking for new challenges.
+  Focused on building APIs, bots, and tools that make an impact.
 </p>

 ---